 Management techniques applicable to income producing properties.
-Special emphasis on leases, lease negotiations, ownership, insurance, taxation of industrial and commercial properties.
+Special emphasis on leases, lease negotiations, ownership, insurance, taxation of industrial and commercial properties

 3313 Real Estate Finance (3-0-0)

 A study of real estate financing topics from both lender's and equity investor's viewpoints, with emphasis on analyzing residential and income properties.
 Various types of financing are considered and analyzed with respect to specific property types: residential, apartments, shopping centers, office buildings, industrial properties and special use properties.
 Includes computer applications.

 3399 Directed Study in Finance

-Prerequisite: Formal approval by department chair and dean
+Prerequisite: Formal approval by department chair and dean.
 Selected topics in finance; intensive individual study under the guidance of a member of the finance faculty.

 4301 Cases in Managerial Finance (3-3-0)

+Prerequisite: FIN 3302.

 The case method approach is used to provide a learning experience through the simulation of decision-making in a managerial finance setting.

 4303 International Finance (3-3-0)

+Prerequisite: FIN 3302.

 This course addresses the area of finance in the international context.
 This course will help students understand international financial markets, international business finance and international investments.

-4304 Management of Financial Institutions (3-3-0)

-Prerequisite: FIN 3302 and FIN 3307.
+4304 Management of Financial Institutions (3-3-0) Prerequisite: FIN 3302 and FIN 3307.

 Institutional policies and their interrelationships; acquisition and management of funds, maximizing earnings consistent with an acceptable degree of risk.

 4305 Investments (3-3-0)

+Prerequisite: FIN 3302.

 Principles, types and forms of investments; supply and demand for funds; characteristics of securities; federal, state and municipal bonds; analysis of securities; and the movement of security prices.

-4306 Employee Benefits and Retirement Planning (3-3-0)
+4306 Employee Benefits and Retirement Planning (3-3-0) Prerequisite: FIN 3302.

 Pension plan design, other employee benefits, social security benefits and financial planning for employee retirement.

 4307 Derivative Securities (3-3-0)

+Prerequisite: FIN 3302.

 An introduction to the rapidly expanding derivatives market.
 The course explores hedging techniques through the use of options, futures and swaps.

 4309 Seminar in Finance (3-3-0)

 Prerequisite: FIN 3302 and senior standing.

 An opportunity for the student to become aware of the latest changes affecting finance and to integrate the subject matter learned in prior academic years.

-4310 Portfolio Management (3-3-0)

-Prerequisite: Credit or enrollment in FIN 4305.
+4310 Portfolio Management (3-3-0) Prerequisite: Credit or enrollment in FIN 4305.
 Investment practices of financial institutions: commercial banks, savings and loan associations, credit unions, pension funds, life insurance companies and investment companies.
 Focus on portfolio practices to maximize yield, subject to liquidity and regulatory constraints.

-4311 Income Property Valuation (3-3-0)
+4311 Income Property Valuation (3-3-0) Prerequisite: FIN 3311.

 Advanced course in appraisal of income producing properties.
 Topics include analysis and decision-making, problem solving techniques and research designs for the appraisal of properties.
 Statistical applications will be stressed with computer applications.

-4316 Real Estate Investments and Taxation (3-0-0)
+4316 Real Estate Investments and Taxation (3-0-0) Prerequisite: FIN 3302.

 Real estate investment decisions and the variables which affect real estate values.
 Mathematical techniques and application, utilizing computer financial models for real estate investment analysis.

 4320 Financial Planning (3-3-0)

+Prerequisite: FIN 3302.

-Elements of personal finance, investments, insurance, retirement and estate plannina.
+Elements of personal finance, investments, insurance, retirement and estate planning.

 4380 Field Experience in Finance

 For more information and qualifications see the Field Experience in the College of Business section of this catalog and/or the department chair for your major.

 4390 Special Topics in Finance (3-3-0)

+Prerequisite: Junior standing.

 Topics of special or current interest in the area of finance taught by faculty or visiting lecturers who possess a special area of expertise.

 FREN (French)

 1401 Elementary French I (4-3-1)

+Laboratory fee required: \$10.